A New Formula for Faster Computation of the K-Fold Cross-Validation and Good Regularisation Parameter Values in Ridge Regression: Special situation for segment decomposition in VirCV

-In the following we will examine the proposed VirCV strategy more closely for three different situations: \begin{enumerate} \item[a)] Segments of identical rows. \item[b)] Segments of collinear rows. \item[c)] The general case (segments with no particular structure in the rows). \end{enumerate} {\bf Identical rows:}\\ Let us assume that all the rows of a segment $\bX_i,\ (1\leq i\leq K)$ are identical.
-In this particular case the $PRESS$-function associated with the VirCV is identical to the $PRESS$-function obtained by the SegCV.
+In the following we will examine the proposed VirCV strategy more closely for three different situations: \begin{enumerate} \item[a)] Segments of identical rows. \item[b)] Segments of collinear rows. \item[c)] The general case (segments with no particular structure in the rows). \end{enumerate} \textbf{Identical rows:}\\ Let us assume that all the rows of a segment $\bX_i,\ (1\leq i\leq K)$ are identical.
+In this particular case, the $PRESS$-function associated with the VirCV is identical to the $PRESS$-function obtained by the SegCV.

-The identity can be derived by noting that the left-multiplication of the left- and right hand sides of a linear system by an orthogonal matrix affects neither the least squares solution nor the norm of the associated residual vector.
+The identity can be derived by noting that the left-multiplication of the left- and right-hand sides of a linear system by an orthogonal matrix affects neither the least squares solution nor the norm of the associated residual vector.
 Consequently, the SegCV strategy applied to the two systems (\ref{boeq1}) and (\ref{boeq2}) will result in identical $PRESS$-functions.
-With all rows within each segment $\bX_k\in \mathbb{R}^{n_k\times p}$ being identical to its first row (denoted $\bx_{k,1}$) of the segment, it is straight forward to verify that $\bX_k$ has only one non-zero singular value $s_{k,1}=\sqrt{\bx_{k,1}\bx_{k,1}^\prime n_k}$ and the corresponding left- and right singular vectors are
+With all rows within each segment $\bX_k\in \mathbb{R}^{n_k\times p}$ being identical to its first row (denoted $\bx_{k,1}$) of the segment, it is straightforward to verify that $\bX_k$ has only one non-zero singular value $s_{k,1}=\sqrt{\bx_{k,1}\bx_{k,1}^\prime n_k}$ and the corresponding left- and right singular vectors are

 By the orthogonality requirements of the SVD, any other left singular vector $\bu$ must satisfy $\bu^\prime\bu_{k,1}=0$.
 Consequently